MarianoRuzJurado/OrthoIntegrate/README.md

 # <b> How to use it </b>

-<b> Tested with Seuratv4, if there are some problems with Seuratv5 please feel free to open up an issue! </b>
+<b> Tested with Seuratv4, if you are using Seuratv5 please use the adjusted workflow as described below: </b>

 First load in the ```OrthoIntegrate``` package: